0xV1c10u5/0xV1c10u5/README.md

 Hackerman.
 Web, Web3, Mobile, AI.

 ## Why?
 Moved all private repos to self-hosting pipeline to avoid data harvesting for AI training w/o consent.
-This account is for open-source only.
+<p>This account is for open-source only.</p>

 ### Roadmap:
 - Bounty Trophy Display